Discover a complete guide about computer IDs on LicenseSpring's blog. Understand how computer IDs are used in software licensing and tracking.

 - Hash values: Hash values or checksums for each component to ensure their authenticity and to prevent tampering.

 - Author and supplier information: Information about the authors and suppliers of each component.

 - Vulnerabilities: Information about known vulnerabilities in each component.

-What is the Legislation around SBOMs?
+What Is the Legislation Around SBOMs?

-For example, in the United States, the Cybersecurity and Infrastructure Security Agency (CISA) issued a Binding Operational Directive (BOD) in May 2021 that requires federal agencies to provide SBOMs for any software products they purchase or develop.
+For example, in the United States, the Cybersecurity and Infrastructure Security Agency (CISA) issued a Binding Operational Directive (BOD) in May 2021 that requires all federal government agencies to provide SBOMs for any software products they purchase or develop.
 The BOD also encourages software vendors to provide SBOMs as part of their standard offerings.

 In the European Union, the European Union Agency for Cybersecurity (ENISA) published a report in 2020 on the use of SBOMs to improve software supply chain security.
 The report recommends that SBOMs should be included in contracts between software vendors and customers, and that SBOMs should be exchanged as part of software procurement processes.